 The growing non-medical use of opiate drugs such as morphine continues to be a major public health concern.
 According to a National Survey on Drug Use and Health, an estimated 12 million people in the United States over the age of 12 have abused opiates, including morphine.
 Every year, 1.3 million people are admitted to hospital emergency rooms for drug overdoses, and an estimated 33% of those admitted have overdosed on an opiate like morphine.

 Alcohol addiction is also an incredibly prevalent concern.
 The National Institutes of Health estimate that 88,000 individuals in the United States die each year due to excessive alcohol use, making it the third leading preventable cause of death.

 Teen Drinking and Morphine Abuse

 The use of drugs like morphine permanently alters a teen’s neurological development and continues to be implicated in thousands of emergency room visits each year, according to the Centers for Disease Control.

-The use of drugs like morphine permanently alters a teen’s neurological development and continues to be implicated in thousands of emergency room visits each year, according to the Centers for Disease Control.
-Its long-term effects on a developing brain may lead to neurological dysfunction later in life.
-Morphine taken without a prescription is dangerous because it is a substance that must be regulated by a medical professional, to keep individuals from accidentally overdosing or becoming dependent.
+Morphine’s long-term effects on a developing brain may lead to neurological dysfunction later in life.
+Morphine taken without a prescription is dangerous because it is a substance that must be regulated by a medical professional in order to keep individuals from accidentally overdosing on morphine or becoming dependent on it.

 Resources, Articles and More Information